ZacharyFolk/simplefolk/readme.md

 - **Photocentric** - This theme is all about the images uploaded to the media library.
 Additional meta boxes are available to add information about the image such as location, captions, film type, etc..
 Future updates will refine this, adding more meta boxes and maybe use the archive pages instead of posts.

 ---

-I am tracking this mainly as an exercise and to keep myself organized with this project.

-Eventually, I plan to release this as a free community theme and will be happy to have collaborators at that time.

     Changelog